decaf-dev/obsidian-dataloom/README.md

 ### Headers

 Click on a header name to view the header menu.
-In the header menu you can rename the header, sort your column values or change the header type.
+In the header menu you can rename the header, sort your column values or change the column content type.

 ![Screenshot](https://raw.githubusercontent.com/trey-wallis/obsidian-notion-like-tables/master/.readme/header.png)